Technology

 And this dynamic begins with the way the career is approached in educational institutions, where men are more likely to study advanced higher education modules in STEM (science, technology, engineering and mathematics), according to the 2015 Trends in International Mathematics and Science Study (TIMSS).

-By increasing initiatives to encourage young women who are interested in studying areas related to STEM or pursuing them as career option, barriers will break down and stereotypes will begin to change.
+By increasing initiatives to encourage young women who are interested in studying areas related to STEM or pursuing them as a career option, barriers will break down and stereotypes will begin to change.
 Organizations dedicated to this include Girls Who Code and Girls In Tech.

 Sexism and misogyny are also built into platforms that we might not consider to be ways of spreading the ideals.
 Research by the United Nations has also revealed that these values, which can be visible in product packaging and adverts, are also built into digital platforms such as search engines.